Why Buy An Inflatable Paddle Board?

 See Also: Best Slim Inflatable Life Jackets (PFD)

 D-links are a great way to tie down your gear and create more storage without having to give up deck space when you aren’t bringing stuff.
 Touring boards usually have a lot of D-links and multiple bungee storage systems.
 While all-around boards pretty much always have a bungee system on the nose and sometimes have D-links that go along the sides for securing kayak seats or coolers.
 You can buy D-links that are attached to a piece of PVC and glue them on yourself if you prefer something more custom.

 Every company has its way of building and engineering an ISUP.
-There are different gluing techniques, different grades of PVC, and most importantly different numbers of layers of PVC.
-Usually, the higher you go with the price of an ISUP the more layers of PVC.
-I’ve seen single layered boards with double layered seams, and even quad layered PVC.
+There are different gluing techniques, grades of PVC, and most important different numbers of layers of PVC.
+Usually, the higher you go with the price of an ISUP the more layers of PVC it has.
+I’ve seen single-layered boards with double-layered seams, and even quad layered PVC.
 The nice thing about more layers is that it increases durability and makes the board stiffer at a lower psi.
 The only downside to more layers is increased board weight, which can be a bummer if you have a long way to walk.